 - 3.4.5 The draft red line boundaries and permanent land requirements have been shared and reviewed throughout the development of the schemes.
 It is anticipated that some permanent land areas will overlap between the Scheme and particularly IAMP TWO where the local road network must be designed to tie-in to the existing carriageway.
-This overlap in red line boundaries must be retained to allow each scheme to be delivered in isolation. - 3.4.6 A combined scheme boundary layout plan can be found in Appendix C. IAMP LLP are in the process of reviewing their land assembly following statutory consultation.
-A further update will be provided by the applicant at the earliest opportunity should new information be made available...
+This overlap in red line boundaries must be retained to allow each scheme to be delivered in isolation.
+These overlaps are known and understood by HE and IAMP LLP and a summary of the parties' positions on these overlaps is provided in the Statement of Common Ground between the parties. - 3.4.6 A combined scheme boundary layout plan can be found in Appendix C. IAMP LLP are in the process of reviewing their land assembly following statutory consultation.
+A further update will be provided by the applicant at the earliest opportunity should new information be made available.